Twisting in Hamiltonian Flows and Perfect Fluids: Stability of Twisting in Hamiltonian Flows

 \begin{remark} It is important to emphasize that this result is completely local.
-Beyond the qualitative assumption of smoothness (in fact, continuity of the flow map is all that is needed), nothing is assumed about $\psi_*$ or $\psi$ outside of the region $\mathsf{A}$.
+Beyond the qualitative assumption of smoothness, nothing is assumed about $\psi_*$ or $\psi$ outside of the region $\mathsf{A}$ (in fact, continuity of the flow map is all that is needed).
 Only the second statement requires the uniform boundedness of $u=\nabla^\perp \psi$ in space-time. \end{remark}